GlobalGovernanceFrameworks/website/src/lib/content/framework/en/implementation/peace/visualizations.md

 - **Resilience Factor Mapping**: Revealing elements that strengthen a peace system's ability to withstand shocks

 These models help practitioners identify root causes, design targeted interventions, anticipate unintended consequences, ensure policy coherence, and understand how conflict dynamics might evolve over time.

+!NOTE: We could use your help to make this visualization functioning.
+It is implemented as svelte components.
+[Check out the framework repository at https://github.com/GlobalGovernanceFramework/governance-framework-site/tree/main/src/lib/components/Systems]

 [System Dynamics Models available at /framework/visuals/peace/technical/system-dynamics]